Last Updated on January 4, 2021

-No matter your idea of Mexico on a budget this is one country well suited for independent travel.
+No matter what your idea of Mexico on a budget entails, this is one country well suited for independent travel.
 Take note of the tips and considerations in this article – see more, do more and travel longer!
 Your Mexico backpacking route may include the usual favorites, or you may be interested in Mexico off the beaten path.
 Wherever you go just keep these budget tips in mind.

 For a very honest and funny book on how things are done in Mexico (and how you should do things!) check out The People’s Guide to Mexico by Carl Franz and Lorena Havens.